 You will be told about the decision in writing.

 A complainant can request that a complaint be withdrawn at any stage and all such requests will be determined by the Monitoring Officer or Deputy which may include consultation with a Designated Independent Person.

-If you have concerns about this and would like to discuss it with someone, please call either: Mrs Helen Miles, Monitoring Officer or Mr Justin Thorne, Deputy Monitoring Officer on (01983) 821000 who will be pleased to help.
+If you have concerns about this and would like to discuss it with someone, please call either: Mr Geoff Wild, Monitoring Officer or Mr Justin Thorne, Deputy Monitoring Officer on (01983) 821000 who will be pleased to help.

 If the Monitoring Officer believes the matter should be investigated or referred to the police, one of the Designated Independent Persons will be consulted.

 An investigation will be undertaken by a suitably qualified person (usually internally but for some cases it may be necessary to refer the investigation to an external person).
 The investigation will find either:

 (a) No breach of the Code of Conduct in which case the Monitoring Officer may determine the matter stops there, or

 (b) A breach of the Code of Conduct in which case the matter will be referred to the Council’s appeals committee for decision.
 This is made up of three members of the Isle of Wight Council, to determine whether or not they agree with the investigating officer’s conclusion.
 Where the matter relates to a Parish/Town Councillor the appeals committee may seek the advice of one of the parish/town council representatives.